-That is why this article focuses on games that double up as leadership training activities or even as leadership simulation games, which are a particularly immersive form of training.
+That’s why this article focuses on games that double up as leadership training activities or even as leadership simulation games, which are a particularly immersive form of training.

 How to make leadership fun?

 Being an effective leader can be stressful.
-With plenty of decisions to make about the project and ensuring the smooth functioning of teams, there is hardly any time for work, let alone making it fun.
+With plenty of decisions to make about the projects, organisations and ensuring the smooth functioning of teams, there is hardly any time for work, let alone making it fun.
 Leadership training games can help introduce a fun aspect to this serious role.

-But this is why developing leadership skills matter.
+And this is why developing leadership skills matter.
 Finding happiness in everyday work can be stressful, but successful leaders who manage to do that tend to have happier workforces.
-There are leadership development activities that can help future leaders in developing relevant skills, and the games listed later in the article can help in identifying leadership traits.
+Leadership development activities can help future leaders to develop relevant skills, and the games listed later in the article can help in identifying leadership traits.
 Games for leadership training can offer a surprising amount of insight into leadership abilities.

 What are good leadership Games?